Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Command Group Handler

-The command group handler object is constructed by the SYCL runtime.
-All accessors, which are defined in a command group, take the command group handler as an argument.
-That way the runtime keeps track of the data dependencies.
-The kernel invocation functions are member functions of command group handler class.
+The SYCL runtime constructs the command group handler object.
+All accessors, defined in a command group, take the command group handler as an argument.
+That way, the runtime keeps track of the data dependencies.
+The kernel invocation functions are member functions of the command group handler class.
 A command group handler object cannot be copied or moved.

 parallel_for

 parallel_for is a commonly used SYCL programming construct.
 While iterations of C++ for a loop run sequentially, multiple logical iterations of parallel_for can run simultaneously by multiple execution/compute units of the device.
-As a result, the overall compute runs faster when parallel_for is used.
-It is suitable for data parallel compute where each logical iteration typically executes the same code, but it operates on different pieces of data (also known as single instruction multiple data (SIMD)). parallel_for is optimal when there is no data dependency between logical iterations.
+As a result, the overall compute runs fast when parallel_for is used.
+It is suitable for data parallel compute where each logical iteration executes the same code.
+Still, it operates on different pieces of data (also known as single instruction multiple data (SIMD)). parallel_for is optimal when there is no data dependency between logical iterations.

 In this sample, you can use parallel_for because the corresponding elements from two input vectors can be independently and parallelly added to compute individual elements of the resultant vector, with no dependency on other elements of the input or output vectors. parallel_for is used to offload the compute onto the device.
 The first argument is the number of work items.
-For vector_add, the number of work items is simply the number of elements of the vector.
+For VectorAdd, the number of work items is simply the number of vector elements.
 The second argument is the kernel encapsulating the compute for each work item.
-Each work item is responsible for computing the sum of two elements from two input vectors and writing the result of the sum operation to the corresponding element of the output vector.
+Each work item is responsible for computing the sum of two elements from two input vectors and writing the sum operation's result to the output vector's corresponding element.

 The offloaded work (parallel_for) continues asynchronously on the device.
 The last statement of the following code snippet waits for this asynchronous operation to complete.